alejotriana1/LAB4_Industrial_robotic/README.md

 ## issues
 robot Configurations cannot be reached in some points of the path, to keep the orientation in some pieces of the path; speccially in the developing of the "S" letter the configurations changes the articulations from positive to negative wrist, at this point , the targets was changed and some orientation parameters was also configured to maintain a fluid path.
-At the moment the module was loading the flex pendant has shown some problems with the tool
+At the moment the module was loading the flex pendant has shown some problems with the tool Robot Configurations cannot be reached in some points of the path, to keep the orientation in some pieces of the path; speccially in the developing of the "S" letter the configurations changes the articulations from positive to negative wrist, at this point , the targets was changed and some orientation parameters was also configured to maintain a fluid path.
+At the moment the module was loading the flex pendant has shown some problems with the tool, this problem is due to rebundant tooldata in the pendant, because the uses of the tools calibration data in numerous modules.

 ## Conclutions.

+The caution and security rules are strongly recommend to follow, manage this kind of equipement, brings responsabilities in terms of security.

+The path control is an iterative process to calibrate and recaculate the start points and trayectories, it depends on the perseption of the personal.

 ## Bibliography
   - ABB.
 Manual de referencia técnica.
 Instrucciones funciones y tipos de datos de RAPID.
 Recuperado de: http://personal.biada.org/~jhorrillo/INSTRUCCIONS%20RAPID.pdf